 The following four videos were made especially for learners to practice hearing Spanish words without effort:

-This video contains thousands of words both in English and Spanish, read by a native speaker.
+This video contains a thousand Spanish conversation phrases both in English and Spanish, read by two native speakers.
 Listen, repeat, rewind, fast-forward… or just grab some popcorn and relax on your sofa while you train your ears!

 What’s that?
-Nine hours is too long for you?
+Four hours is too long for you?
 No problem!
 If you only have one hour but want to learn 500 basic Spanish phrases, try this video on for size.

 Listening to a native speaker talk for an hour has never been easier… or has it?

 Yes, you read that correctly.
 Sleep learning!
 At first, I was very skeptical about this kind of learning technique, but after waking up one day knowing around 100 Polish words I did not know the day before, I am now the biggest fan of this system.